Fluctuation without dissipation: Microcanonical Langevin Monte Carlo: Deterministic dynamics

 so the particle is confined to the $2d -1$ dimensional manifold $\mathcal{M} = \mathbb{R}^d \times S^{d -1}$, i.e. the velocity is defined on a sphere of unit radius.
 We will denote the points on $\mathcal{M}$ by $\Z$.

-Equivalently, the dynamics of Equation \eqref{eq: ODE} can be described by the flow on the manifold, which is a 1-parametrical family of maps from the manifold onto itself $\varphi_t : \mathcal{M} \xrightarrow[]{} \mathcal{M}$, such that $\varphi_t(\Z)$ is the solution of Equation \eqref{eq: ODE} with the initial condition $\Z$.
+In this section we will briefly introduce the differential geometry formalism and show that $\exp\{-S(\x)\}$ is the stationary distribution of Equation \eqref{eq: ODE}.
+In language of differential geometry, the dynamics of Equation \eqref{eq: ODE} induces a flow on the manifold, which is a 1-parametrical family of maps from the manifold onto itself $\varphi_t : \mathcal{M} \xrightarrow[]{} \mathcal{M}$, such that $\varphi_t(\Z)$ is the solution of Equation \eqref{eq: ODE} with the initial condition $\Z$.
 The flow induces the drift vector field $B(\boldsymbol{z})$, which maps scalar observables on the manifold $\mathcal{O}(\Z)$ to their time derivatives under the flow,

 We will be interested in the evolution of the probability density distribution of the particle under the flow.
 In differential geometry, the density is described by a volume form, which is a differential $(2d-1)$-form,